Game of Thrones: Bookies Correctly Predicted How it Would EndCommercial Content | 21+ | T&Cs Apply

 Gambling Data Accurately Forecasted Who Would Rule, Die, and Kill Daenerys in HBO Show’s Final Season

 The final season of HBO’s Game of Thrones came to a close on May 19, and many fans are still scratching their heads as we progress through a future of Sundays without Westeros.
 Though the season received mixed reactions from fans, the hit series lived up to its reputation of unexpected events.
 Or did it?
-While viewers may have been shocked by the outcomes of the show and its characters, bookmakers were less surprised, as betting data correctly predicted much of what happened throughout season eight.
+While viewers may have been shocked by the outcomes of the show and its characters, bookmakers, such as Gold Strike Sportsbook, were less surprised, as betting data correctly predicted much of what happened throughout season eight.

 King Bran the Broken

 The most popular betting market prior to and throughout the season had been who will rule Westeros at the show’s end.
 While Daenerys may have broken the wheel like she set out to do, it was soon replaced by a wheelchair.
 Tyrion Lannister nominated Bran Stark to be king, emphasizing the Three Eyed Raven’s story as a reason for the claim.